jameskgrover/claude-history-reader/README.md

 - **Load Previous Session** — button at the top of the chat loads the previous session above the current one; shift+click replaces the current session entirely

-- **Manual Compact** — select messages to remove manually from context, plus auto-mark tool results etc for removal, then commit to write a compacted JSONL (with backup).
-Unedited version is retained and linked at each deletion point in case Claude needs to reread anythign that was removed.
-End claude session then resume with claude -r to pick up the edited context.
-Initially after resuming it will not show context having been reduced, but if you run/context you will see the reduction and otherwise the new context usage should be corrected after 1 message.
-Possible this may fail if context was at 0%, but tested as working when it's down to only a few %.
+- **Manual Compact** - Instructions:
+1. End claude session (CTRL+C x2) when you need to manually compact (when context warning shows between 1% and 10%, Not possible when it hits 0%).
+2. open the current chat history JSONL file with this tool, then press MANUAL COMPACT.
+3. select irrelevant long messages to remove manually from context (optional)
+4. auto-mark tool results etc for removal (recommended to choose SELECT ALL, possibly unchecking 'code edits' if anything critical is ongoing).
+5. press COMMIT to write a compacted JSONL (with a renamed backup of the original one).
+6. Unedited version is retained and linked at each deletion point, in case Claude needs to reread anything that was removed.
+7. Resume with 'claude -r'.
+Initially it will not show context having been reduced, but should self-correct after 1 message.
+Do not let context get down to 0% or this will fail.
+If context is very low (1-2%), you should send a very short message that doesn't require a long answer, just enough to get it to update its 'context' reading (something like "Wait - do not compact" should work best).

 - **Electron extras** — project picker, auto-load from `~/.claude/projects/`, direct file read/write for compaction